dannguyen/journalism-syllabi/README.md

 <a href="https://introwebapps.wordpress.com/">Homepage</a> /
 <a href="https://www.scribd.com/document/336092220/Advanced-Web-Apps-Syllabus-2017">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course adds server-side (back-end) Web skills to the client-side (front-end) Web skills students have developed in the preceding course, with the goal of developing Web apps that include a server-side component to support presentations of stories and large data sets for media organizations.
-Web...</em></p>
+        This course adds server-side (back-end) Web skills to the client-side (front-end) Web skills students have developed in the preceding course, with the goal of developing Web apps that include a server-side component to support presentations of stories and large data sets for media organizations.
+Web
+        </small></p>

         <p>Instructors: Mindy McAdams</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>